 The manufacturers will have a huge stake in the future of augmented commerce.
 As eCommerce evolves, so will consumer expectations.

 Now, product descriptions and 360° degree images will no longer suffice.
-Today, the shoppers want and expect the ability to test products at home through AR before they purchase.
+Today, shoppers want and expect the ability to test products at home through AR before they purchase.

-Knowing this, investors are already spending billions of dollars in the AR technologies.
+Knowing this, investors are already spending billions of dollars on AR technologies.
 According to Digi Capital Analytics company, investors spent about 2.3 billion dollars on AR and virtual reality.
 In fact, the research company IDC also predicted that virtual and augmented reality markets will grow to 162 billion dollars.

 These are main 2 advantages.
 But, the list goes on.
 Here are the benefits of Augmented reality app development.